 To make this work, Polygon will leverage iden3, a decentralized identity protocol that uses zero-knowledge proofs — a cryptographic technology that can verify data that remains encrypted and hidden from the verifying party.

-Polygon ID will find use in blockchain-related Know Your Customer (KYC) checks needed in certain regulated activities as well as custom applications.
+Polygon said its ID solution will find use in blockchain-related Know Your Customer (KYC) checks needed in certain regulated activities as well as custom applications.
 Even though crypto addresses are anonymous in themselves, the team has outlined the need for its ID.
 A spokesperson explained that addresses themselves cannot store user data.

 "Blockchain addresses tell you nothing about the person behind it.
 An address does not have KYC attached with it.
 Polygon ID takes real world credentials and makes details private via zero-knowledge proof.
 It’s about the user data that we can associate with the identity," a Polygon spokesperson told The Block.